-To the east, drilling completed in March 2016 targeted the Boda and Belgium prospects along the south eastern margin of the KIC, thought analogous with the Duke prospect at Kaiser.
-This drilling confirms the results of the geological reconstruction with broad widths of low grade gold mineralisation associated with monzonite intrusives:
+To the east, drilling completed in March 2016 targeted the Boda and Belgium prospects along the south-eastern margin of the KIC, though analogous with the Duke prospect at Kaiser.
+This drilling confirms the results of the geological reconstruction with broad widths of low-grade gold mineralisation associated with monzonite intrusives:

 - 311m @0.28g/t Au, 0.06% Cu from 19m to EOH (KSRC018) (Boda Prospect); and